tpolvinen/Agri/source/luonnos.md

 ## Katsaukset:

+* Sundmaeker: Internet of Food and Farm 2020
+* Tzounis: Internet of Things in agriculture, recent advances and future challenges 2017
 * Pivoto: Scientific development of smart farming technologies and their application in Brazil
 * Farooq: A Review on Internet of Things (IoT) 2015
-* Tzounis: Internet of Things in agriculture, recent advances and future challenges 2017
 * Gubbi: Internet of Things (IoT): A vision, architectural elements, and future directions 2013
 * Shaikh: Enabling Technologies for Green Internet of Things 2017
 * Khodadadi: Internet of Things: An Overview